sorididim11/dcos-ansible-terraform/README.md

 # ToDo
 1) portus registry to dcos pods (but  pods is not suppored in enterprise strict mode)
-2) NFS voluems for registry & influxdb

 # Features

 * Support vagrant, terraform for openstack
-* Install DC/OS cluster based advanced custom installation of DC/OS which is upgradable
+* Install DC/OS cluster based on advanced custom installation of DC/OS which is upgradable
   - Install/configure prerequisites of DC/OS including docker
   - Generate config.yml file
-  - Generate ip detec file
+  - Generate ip detec files
   - Deploy DC/OS cluster
 * Support both Enterprise and Commmunity  DC/OS
   - Install Open source or Enterprise DC/OS based on group variable of ansible, dcos_is_enterprise(True or False)